 In-cabin sensing

-Driver monitoring, interior monitoring and gesture sensing
+Driver monitoring and interior monitoring

 Driver monitoring systems (DMS)

-Beside the safety enhancing aspects, DMS can support comfort-related features like driver identification and authentication or adjust augmented-reality heads-up displays for a better driving experience.
+Apart from the safety enhancing aspects, DMS can support comfort-related features like driver identification and authentication or adjust augmented-reality heads-up displays for a better driving experience.
 Also detecting if the driver’s hands are on the steering wheel gets more and more important with >L2+ automated driving functions coming into volume.

 Interior/occupant monitoring systems (IMS/OMS)